2017 Creative Vitality Index Score for Wake County Released (released Dec. 2018)

 In places like Boston, Seattle and Raleigh, an energetic, open atmosphere attracts good companies and skilled workers interested in a high quality of life.
 Every community can strengthen its economic and cultural health by fostering policies that support creative vitality.

-"We are pleased to see that Wake County's creative industry had total industry earnings of $2 billion in this latest round of data, up $110 million since 2015.
-Our overall score, however, continues to slide—slowly—as our population increases and the rate of increase in our overall creative sector does not keep pace with the rapid population increase," says Eleanor Oakley, President and CEO of United Arts.
+“We are pleased to see that Wake County’s creative industry had total industry earnings of $2.1 billion in this latest round of data, up $105 million since 2016,” says Eleanor Oakley, President and CEO of United Arts.

 WHAT IS THE CREATIVE VITALITY INDEX?
 The CVI™ is an annual measure of the health of the creative economy in a city, county, state or other geographic area.
 Think of it as the volume of creativity in a given area.
 The creative economy as defined in the CVI™ includes for-profit and not-for-profit arts-related enterprises.
 Using readily available data on employment and community participation, the CVI reflects the vigor of this sector of the economy and culture.

 Nonprofit Arts Industry Generates $557 Million in Economic Impact